Sometimes, all we need is to say yes.

 • Manila Freedivers – Philippine freediving community.
 Open to all!

-• Iloilo freedivers – Meeting point for Iloilo freedivers, dive coaches, gear sale, buddy search, upcoming events and question you might have about freediving in the area.
+• Iloilo freedivers – Meeting point for Iloilo freedivers, dive coaches, gear sale, buddy search, upcoming events, and any questions you might have about freediving in the area.

 Pin for later!